HKagiri/Python-AI-Development/README.md

 # Python-AI-Development
 This documents all my practice perfoming AI techniques using python as the main programming language.
 ## Notable Projects done was:
+---
-### Natuaral Language Processing using NLTK library to clean tweets and process clean data
+### 1) Natural Language Processing using NLTK library to clean tweets and process clean data
 ---
 Notable actions include :
 * Find the number of unique words in the file